kgurchiek/Minecraft-Server-Rescanner/README.md

 # Minecraft Server Rescanner
 Used to gather updated info from https://github.com/kgurchiek/Minecraft-Server-Scanner

+## Information
+This product includes GeoLite2 data created by MaxMind, available from https://www.maxmind.com

 ## Usage
 First, set up a Mongo database.
 You can have one hosted for free at https://www.mongodb.com/cloud/atlas.
 Then put its URI into config.json.